riagarg/sano-be-test/README.md

 Please fork the repository ensuring your forked repository is private.

 # Installation
+This project was created using Python 3.8.10.

-Install all dependencies, and run the flask app using:
+Install all dependencies, and run the application using:
 ```
 export FLASK_ENV=development
 flask run